kittykatattack/learningPixi/README.md

 children of their own.
 A `ParticleContainer` also can’t use Pixi’s advanced visual effects like filters and blend modes.
 But for the huge performance boost that you get, those compromises are usually worth it.
-And you can use `Container`s and `ParticleContainers`s simultaneously in the same project, so you can fine-tune your optimization.
+And you can use `Container`s and `ParticleContainer`s simultaneously in the same project, so you can fine-tune your optimization.

 Why are sprites in a `Particle Container` so fast?
 Because the positions of the sprites are being calculated directly on the GPU.
 The Pixi